-Why the FDA Is Asking Parents to Stop Using Neck Floats
+Why the CPSC Is Asking Parents to Stop Using Otteroo Baby Neck Floats

-While the FDA is aware of these claims, the agency insists that “The safety and effectiveness of neck floats to build strength, to promote motor development or as a physical therapy tool, have not been established.”
-Not only are these statements unsupported though, but they also pose a great risk to babies and their caregivers who may believe their child to be safe and supported.
+But these claims couldn’t be further from the truth, the FDA says.
+“The safety and effectiveness of neck floats to build strength, to promote motor development or as a physical therapy tool, have not been established.”
+They also pose a great risk to babies and their caregivers who may believe their child to be safe and supported.

-For years the AAP has been against the use of floaties in any capacity for this reason.
+For years the AAP has been against the use of floaties in any capacity.
 The organization has stated in its pool safety guidelines that “Inflatable swimming aids such as floaties are not a substitute for approved life jackets and can give children and parents a false sense of security.”
 Instead, the AAP recommends that whenever a child under five is in the pool, an adult should be within arm’s length, providing “touch supervision.”